Flying Ace

 Cupid – Crosshatch

 Introduced in 1894.
-A lovely back design that has been revived several times since being discontinued in 1943.
+A lovely back design that has been revived several times since it was discontinued in 1943.
 Cupid was first issued in what collectors usually call the Sod back (click on the link to the left below).
-The version pictured here is called Crosshatch in reference to the design between the bicycle wheels that […]
+The version pictured here is called Crosshatch in reference to the design between the bicycle wheels […]

 Cupid – Sod